DeclanChidlow/vale.rocks/src/posts/writing-style-and-mannerisms.md

 Evidently not everyone is a fan of my style, with the best insult I've received being that I'm a '[hypergraphia-addled, graphomaniacal, logorrheic schizophrenic](/micros/20250802-1443)'.
 I won't disagree that I am verbose, though I like to think not at the cost of clarity.
 My compulsion to write is not a pathology, as their words portray, and I've explained [why I write in reasonable detail](/posts/why-write).
 I like to think their insult describes my literary flair.

 I can pin a lot of my stylistic tendencies on the writers I've been most inspired by, namely Anthony Bourdain, Douglas Adams, and Hunter S Thompson.
-Authors with a style so distinct you can pick their prose out of a lineup and who can make the poor or mundane interesting
+Authors with a style so distinct you can pick their prose out of a lineup and who can make the poor or mundane interesting.

 Excluding repeating the obvious and that already outlined by _The Elements of Style_, here are the mannerisms and stylistic choices/impulsions of my writing as I've noticed: